 Over the last few years, police dogs have been celebrated more than ever, thanks to the efforts of the family and friends of a police dog named Finn who was stabbed while working.
-In Finn’s name, campaigners have fought to introduce new legislation that will mean causing unnecessary suffering to a service animal will be an offence in England and Wales.
+In Finn’s name, campaigners fought to introduce new legislation that now means causing unnecessary suffering to a service animal is an offence in England and Wales.

 We wanted to find out more about what life is like for a police dog so we spoke with PC Chris Green from Cleveland Police’s dog unit, who you might recognise from the Channel 5 hit show ‘Police Interceptors’.

 Chris told us all about life with Ronny, his now retired police dog and why being a police dog handler is really more of a vocation than a career.

 Chris and Ronny at work

 “Ronny is a 6-year-old German Shepherd.
 He was bred locally by a man who had a good knowledge of the German Shepherd and a background in dog sport, so he had a good beginning as a pup.

 "He came to the force and was deemed suitable to start his general purpose initial course, showing good maturity for his tender age.
 He had strong prey and defence drive, was social and eager to learn.